Coherent spin transport through helical edge states of topological insulator: Abstract

 \section{Abstract}

-We study spin filtering properties of interferometer formed by helical edge states of two dimensional topological insulator.
-We find that unpolarized incoming electron beam entering interferometer through one of the metallic leads acquires a finite polarization after transmission through the setup provided that interferometer contains magnetic impurities.
-The finite polarization appears even in the fully classical regime and therefore robust to dephasing.
-There also exists quantum contribution to polarization which survives at relatively large temperature and is tunable by magnetic flux piercing the interferometer.
-Specifically, the quantum contribution shows sharp identical resonances as a function of magnetic flux with maxima (in the absolute value) at integer and half-integer values of the flux.
-For interferometer containing a single strong magnetic impurity, which blocks the transmission in one shoulder of interferometer, the spin polarization of transmitted electrons can achieve 100\%.
-We also show that polarization reverses sign when impurity is moved from one shoulder of interferometer to another.
-The obtained results open wide avenue for applications in the area of quantum networking.
+We study coherent spin transport through helical edge states of topological insulator tunnel-coupled to metallic leads.
+We demonstrate that unpolarized incoming electron beam acquires finite polarization after transmission through such a setup provided that edges contain at least one magnetic impurity.
+The finite polarization appears even in the fully classical regime and is therefore robust to dephasing.
+There is also a quantum magnetic field-tunable contribution to the polarization, which shows sharp identical Aharonov-Bohm resonances as a function of magnetic flux---with the period $hc/2e$---and survives at relatively high temperature.
+We demonstrate that this tunneling interferometer can be described in terms of ensemble of flux-tunable qubits giving equal contributions to conductance and spin polarization.
+The number of active qubits participating in the charge and spin transport is given by the ratio of the temperature and the level spacing.
+The interferometer can effectively operate at high temperature and can be used for quantum calculations.
+In particular, the ensemble of qubits can be described by a single Hadamard operator.
+The obtained results open wide avenue for applications in the area of quantum computing.